sreyounpann/Librarian-Website/README.md

 4. Open a pull request.

 # License
-This project is licensed under the [YeowPann] - see the LICENSE.md file for details.
+This project is licensed under the [Sreyoun Pann] - see the [LICENSE.md] file for details.